On Demand Webinar: ID Scanned Deliveries: Simplify ID Verified Deliveries, Stay Compliant - View Here

 If your business decides to offer eCommerce last mile delivery services, who will be delivering your products?
 While you may already have a fleet, and the capacity to add to their delivery load, not all businesses have this resource available.
 One option that may be available in your area is an external delivery service, like Postmates.
 These are drivers that work for a courier company that can be requisitioned to support your eCommerce last mile delivery.
 Your business should explore these options to either serve as your delivery fleet or to supplement an existing fleet.

 ECommerce last mile delivery can be greatly beneficial to your business, as long as you have a plan in place to make it happen effectively.
 Elite EXTRA is a dispatch management software that allows you to streamline your eCommerce last mile delivery operations.
-With a myriad of customization options, the ability to integrate directly with your ERP or POS systems, and existing relationships with external delivery partners, Elite EXTRA can help your business get going in eCommerce last mile delivery.
+With a myriad of customization options, the ability to integrate directly with your ERP or POS systems, and existing relationships with Delivery Network partners, Elite EXTRA can help your business get going in eCommerce last mile delivery.
 Contact our sales team to learn more about how we can help your business grow.

 Let's Talk Logistics